-1.13 EQUIPMENT AND PIPE SUPPORTS
+1.6 EQUIPMENT AND PIPE SUPPORTS

 - A. Provide all structural supporting frames, steel stands, concrete bases, and hangers as required for mechanical equipment.
-All floor equipment shall be set on 4" high concrete bases furnished by this Contractor, unless otherwise noted. - B. Paint all unprotected metal, except galvanized and copper, with metal protective paint. - C. Hangers for piping shall be large enough to encompass insulation.
-It shall not be acceptable for insulation to envelope hangers/saddles, or for insulation to stop on either side of hangers. - D. Provide saddles at all hangers or supports of insulated piping.
+All floor equipment shall be set on 4" high concrete bases furnished by this Contractor, unless otherwise noted. - B. Paint all unprotected metal, except galvanized and copper, with metal protective paint. - C. Hangers for piping shall be large enough to encompass insulation. - D. All piping support must be installed such that it does not compromise the vapor seal of the insulation. - E. Provide saddles at all hangers or supports of insulated piping.
 Saddles for 4" and larger piping shall be fabricated of 14 gauge galvanized iron, and for smaller piping shall be fabricated of 16 gauge galvanized iron.
-Saddles shall be one-half the circumference of the pipe insulation and 4" shorter than the insulation inserts. - E. Under no condition shall any pipe or duct structure be used to support another.
+Saddles shall be one-half the circumference of the pipe insulation and 4" shorter than the insulation inserts. - F. Under no condition shall any pipe or duct structure be used to support another.

-1.14 ACCESS TO EQUIPMENT
+1.7 ACCESS TO EQUIPMENT